 Exam files are available to download six days prior to the scheduled exam date.
 Registered students will receive an e-mail reminder six days before the exam (adding email@example.com to your list of contacts should ensure that the reminder is not sent to your spam folder).
 You must download the exam file prior to exam day.
 If you do not receive the automated e-mail and the exam is not available when you attempt a download, you should check your status with the Registrar’s Office.
 Students who have not downloaded the exam file prior to their exam will have to hand-write the exam.
 The starting time of an exam will not be delayed, nor will the ending time be extended for any student (be sure to check your firewall status before downloading an exam).

 How do I download my exams?

-- Double-click the “SofTest” icon on your Windows desktop (or single-click the icon from the Applications folder or dock on your Mac).
-The “SofTest Launcher” window should appear.
+- Double-click the “Examplify” icon on your Windows Desktop (or single-click the icon from the Applications folder or Dock on your Mac).
+The “Examplify Launcher” window should appear.